The past two years have been full of immense upheaval — from the outbreak of a global pandemic to Britain’s exit from the EU.

 Adjusting pay and payroll

-April was a particularly busy month for pay and payroll rules in the UK.
+April was a particularly busy month for pay and UK payroll rules.

 Each employee is now also entitled to £96.35 a week (up from £95.85) in Statutory Sick Pay (SSP) if they’re too sick to work.
 This SSP rate applies to all employees or agency workers who earn an average of at least £120 a week, but they’ll need to have been ill or self-isolating for at least four consecutive days to quality for SSP.
 It’s critical to be aware of these changes and the eligibility criteria, as this will ensure you’re paying employees the correct amount and are deducting the right amount of tax.